Financial-Times/origami/components/o-date/README.md

 _Previously a CSS class `o-date__printer` was used instead of the `data-o-date-printer` attribute.
 The class `o-date__printer` is now deprecated._

 ## JavaScript

-Instantiate o-date JavaScript in the [same way as other Origami components](https://origami.ft.com/documentation/components/initialising/).

 For example call the `init` method to initialise all `o-date` instances on the page:
 ```js